revaturelabs/interviewquestions/Python/Python - File Handling/Read.md

 ## Read

-1.How will you create a file in python?
+1.How would you create a file in python?

 <details><summary><b>Show Answer</b></summary>

-- In python we are using `open()` built-in function to make a file.
+- In python, we use `open()` built-in function to create a file.
 ```python
 open("myfile.txt","W+")
 ```
-- If `myfile.txt` exists, it will open that file.
-If not there, it will create a file and open that created file.
+- If `myfile.txt` exists, the file would be opened.
+If not, it will create a file and open the created file.

-**Note**: File will be created within the current directory (the directory wherever your Python code is running).
+**Note**: Files will be created within the current directory (the directory wherever your Python code runs).

 </details>